bbc/device-discovery-pairing/document.md

 The goal is for a device such as a radio to be paired with an online account.
 In some ways it's similar to RadioTAG but with fewer user interaction steps, simplifying things for the user.

-I include it here because although it's a slightly different aspect of pairing which will be covered elsewhere in the project, it shows a secure way to pair devices.
+We include it here because although it's a slightly different aspect of pairing which will be covered elsewhere in the project, it shows a secure way to pair devices.

 The basic flow is:
 * the device requests a token